jozsarato/PhyloBirdSong/README.md

 Vocal Learning and Non-Vocal Learning Birds

-The provided DataLoader notebook explains the conent of the provided .npy files in the Data folder.
+The provided DataLoader Python notebook loads and visualizes the content of the provided .npy files in the Data folder.

 This folder also contains: